IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 `Providername` is a null-terminated UTF-16LE string that contains the event provider name string.

+## LINKTYPE_FC_2

+### Description

+Packets are Fibre Channel FC-2 frames, as specified in section 11 "Frame Transmission and Reception" of {{FC-FS-5}}, with the SOF and EOF omitted.

+## LINKTYPE_FC_2_WITH_FRAME_DELIMS

+### Description

+Packets are Fibre Channel FC-2 frames, as specified in section 11 "Frame Transmission and Reception" of {{FC-FS-5}}, beginning with an encoding of the SOF and ending with an encoding of the EOF.
+The encodings represent the frame delimiters as 4-octet sequences representing the corresponding ordered sets, with K28.5 represented as 0xBC, and the D symbols as the corresponding octet values; for example, SOFi2, which is K28.5 - D21.5 - D1.2 - D21.2, is represented as 0xBC 0xB5 0x55 0x55.

 ## LINKTYPE_FIRA_UCI

 The protocol description is available to members only on the FiRa